craigyjp/MFOS-16-Stage-programmable-Phaser/README.md

 Finally I used a 4053 to switch between external clock or MIDI clock for the LFO, it will free run until any of these are applied and selected.

+Once it was all under CV control it was fairly straight forward to add a Teensy based controller and a couple of DACs to generate the 4 CV's and digital signals required to control the routing.
+I used a Teensy 2++ as that had enough I/O without the need for shift registers etc and I had a few spare laying around, the Teensy 2 did not have enough memory for the program and the T3.5 or 6 was overkill.

 # Specifications are as follows

 * 16 Stage phasing using LM13700 OTA